We provide the top body contouring questions and answers for our patients

 30. You burn fat throughout your entire body.

-31. Fat gives our food flavor and texture.
+31. Fat can give our food flavor and texture.

 32. Fat cells can live for ten years.
 When one dies, a new one takes its place.

 33. Don’t starve yourself to lose weight.
-Drop your daily calorie intake to 1300.
+Drop your daily calorie intake to 1300 or increase your caloric burn.

 34. One pound of fat stores 3,500 calories for delayed use at any time in the future.

-35. Its healthy to have a little body fat.
+35. It is healthy to have a little body fat.

 36. Fat is important for proper growth and development and for keeping us healthy.